MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-4.4.1/authenticate-azureps.md

 ---
-title: Log in with Azure PowerShell
+title: Sign in with Azure PowerShell
-description: Log in with Azure PowerShell
+description: How to sign in with Azure PowerShell as a user, service principal, or with MSI.
 author: sptramer
 ms.author: sttramer
 manager: carmonm